Check your labels

 Often, estheticians are asked if certain products are “good enough” for their skin type, and one of the first thing we do is look at the ingredients, as should you.
-There are many key ingredients that will enhance your skin care product but there are even more that renders them useless because in many cases, they are unhealthy.
+There are many key ingredients that will enhance your skin care product but there are even more that can render them useless because in many cases, they are unhealthy.
 Unfortunately, it takes some research to ensure that you’re buying something that will benefit your skin without causing additional issues.
 Often times, finding products without harmful ingredients can be an exhaustive process but when you educate yourself you can take the necessary steps to do what’s right for you and your family.
 I have provided several links throughout this article that can get you started, both for and against certain ingredients.

 The following is a list of ingredients you should try to avoid in not only your skin care but with the products you use for your whole body.

 - Synthetic Colors: Look for FD&C or D&C

 - Fragrance: It will generally say “fragrance” when a synthetic product is used.
 Look for products that use essential oils for skin care benefit and fragrance.

 - Phthalates: diethyl phthalate or phthalate esters, are esters of phthalic acid and are mainly used as plasticizers (substances added to plastics to increase their flexibility, transparency, durability, and longevity.

 - Trislosan: AKA: Microban, Irgasan, Biofresh, Lexol-300, Ster-Zac and Cloxifenolum – similar in its uses and mechanism of action to triclocarban, is an antibacterial and antifungal agent found in consumer products, including toothpaste, soaps, detergents, toys, and surgical cleaning treatments.